Sales rejection is a killer.

 Right, thanks for that.
 I understand where you’re coming from now.
 You know we talked about you losing £X K every month you didn’t have this solution in place?
-How viable is it really, as we sit here today, knowingly writing of a loss of 6 months worth of £XK whilst you get these other elements sorted?
-Instead, together, lets find a better work around than this?
+How viable is it really, as we sit here today, knowingly writing off a loss of 6 months worth of £XK whilst you get these other elements sorted?
+Instead, together, let’s find a better work around than this?

 In doing that Steve’s asked the buyer in the nicest possible way…’Are you TOTALLY insane?’

 But the buyer won’t hear that.
 Instead he’ll see Steve trying to help him save money.